mc-imperial/jfs/README.md

 ## Building JFS

-JFS has only been tested on Linux but it should be trivial to port to macOS.
+JFS has been tested on Linux and macOS.
 Windows support would likely require a lot more work and is dependent on getting LibFuzzer to work on Windows.